-Martin from Canada had this to say about the plans: (That's Martin in the first picture at top of page!)
+Martin from Canada had this to say about the plans: (That's Martin to the left!)

 Got your plans the other day for this project.
 I used my old 2x6 deck boards for most of it.
 Sanded them down then restained them.